top of page

 E-mail: joaomoraes@icb.ufrj.br

 Bio: Currently, he is a PQ-2 CNPq research productivity fellowship recipient and a FAPERJ "Young Scientist from Our State" grantee.
 He is the adjunct coordinator in the Research Program in Pharmacology and Inflammation at UFRJ Institute of Biomedical Sciences.
 He works as Adjunct Professor in the Laboratory of Redox Biology (Labio RedOx), and he is also a technical advisor for the Ministry of Education (INEP).
-He holds a B.S. in Biological Sciences from UERJ (2005), an M.S. and a PhD both also from UERJ, and both in Biology (Nuclear Biosciences).
-Part of his doctoral research was conducted at PARis Cardiovascular research Center (PARCC).
-Conducted postdoctoral research at the Laboratory of Cellular and Molecular Pharmacology (UERJ), sponsored within FAPERJ postdoctoral fellowship “Grade 10”.
-He is experienced in the area of Pharmacology, with emphasis on Biochemical and Molecular Pharmacology, mainly working with: inflammatory mediators, cardiovascular diseases, disintegrins, signaling pathways, and extracellular vesicles.
+He holds a B.S. in Biological Sciences from UERJ (2005), an M.S. and a Ph.D. both also from UERJ, and both in Biology (Nuclear Biosciences).
+Part of his doctoral research was conducted at Paris Cardiovascular Research Center (PARCC).
+Conducted postdoctoral research at the Laboratory of Cellular and Molecular Pharmacology (UERJ), sponsored by FAPERJ postdoctoral fellowship “Grade 10”.
+He is experienced in the area of Pharmacology, with an emphasis on Biochemical and Molecular Pharmacology, mainly working with: inflammatory mediators, cardiovascular diseases, disintegrins, signaling pathways, and extracellular vesicles.

-Main projects: 1) Inflammatory diseases and metabolic disorders: molecular and therapeutic targets; 2) Nrf2 as therapeutic target for the treatment of obesity and its associated comorbities; 3) Immunometabolism Network: metabolic approaches for the treatment of chronic inflammatory diseases; 4) New molecular targets and pharmacological prospection of natural products with antifibrotic action; 5) Polarization of neutrophils for the phenotype N1 as possible strategy for treating cancer; 6) Importance of tumor-derived microvesicles in the polarization of neutrophils in vivo: new therapeutic approaches; 7) Segmentation of vascular and perivascular niches as regenerative therapy for chronic obstructive pulmonary disease; 8) Studies on the physiopathology of chronic inflammatory diseases prevalent among seniors.
+Main projects: 1) Inflammatory diseases and metabolic disorders: molecular and therapeutic targets; 2) Nrf2 as a therapeutic target for the treatment of obesity and its associated comorbidities; 3) Immunometabolism Network: metabolic approaches for the treatment of chronic inflammatory diseases; 4) New molecular targets and pharmacological prospection of natural products with antifibrotic action; 5) Polarization of neutrophils for the phenotype N1 as a possible strategy for treating cancer; 6) Importance of tumor-derived microvesicles in the polarization of neutrophils in vivo: new therapeutic approaches; 7) Segmentation of vascular and perivascular niches as a regenerative therapy for chronic obstructive pulmonary disease; 8) Studies on the physiopathology of chronic inflammatory diseases prevalent among seniors.

 Gilda_Neves.jpg